nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 1-June-2023

+While working through Portfolio project tasks, I found the templated code used JavaScript 'var' to initialize a new variable.
+It was assigned within an `if` statement code block, and was later used in the contianing function, appearing to be referenced before being declared.
+In C# and Java, var is used to limit the typing necessary to instantiate something that is otherwise obviously a specific Type.
+For example `var newNode = new MyLLNode<Integer>(some_value);`.
+In JavaScript, `var` is used to create and assign a variable that is scoped to the containing method (or globally if not in a nested function).
+This feature is allowed due to `var hoisting`, which causes var declarations to be processed before other variables.
+The result is the variable is effectively assigned at the top of the function.
+[MDN Var Statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
+Next time I dive into that code I'll leverage this capability, and undo some of the code I added prior to understanding how to properly use the var statement.

+Had a phone conversation with another software developer, Ken, about the C# language.
+Was great to meet him, geek out on programming languages, and share some empathy around the challenges of learning syntax, patterns, and frameworks.

 ## Wednesday 31-May-2023

 Learned a little about integrating Chat GPT into applications, and some of the issues with securing an LLM Prompt.